mills-lab/svelter/Support.Materials/Part1.Simulate.md

 #Simulated Simple SVs
-We used our own script to produce altered reference genome with pre-set simple and complex structural variants:
+We used our own script *Produce.Simulated.FussyJuncs.py* to modify the germline reference genome with pre-designed simple and complex SVs in both homozygous and heterozygous status.
+Output files includes altered reference genomes in fasta format, and detailed record of implemented SVs.

-##Usage:
+We also adopted the simulated cancer and matched normal references reported by Moncunill et al to evaluate performance of SVelter on somatic events.
+Those references are publicly available from [SMuFin!](http://cg.bsc.es/smufin/)

+##Usage of *Produce.Simulated.FussyJuncs.py*:
 Produce.Simulated.Ref.FussyJuncs.py [options] <parameters>

 ####Options: